ettom/blynk-api/README.md

 The general syntax for arguments is:

-`./blynk.py device action`
+`./blynk.py target action`

-where `device` can be a single device name, any combination of device names, a name of a group or `all` / `a` for targeting every device.
+where `target` can be a single device name, any combination of device names, a name of a group or `all` / `a` for targeting every device.

 The `action` part can be any of the following: